owdproject/owd-client/README.md

 </p>

 ## Overview
 Open Web Desktop is an experimental project that aims to provide a simple environment to create your own web desktop, and to extend it through modules and other integrations.
-OWD Client is based on Vue.js.
+OWD Client is based on Vue.js 2.

-[Check the demo](https://demo.owdproject.com) of this `owd-client` base repository decked out with some modules.
+[Check the demo](https://demo.owdproject.com) of this `owd-client` base repository, decked out with some modules.

 ## Features
 - Open-source web desktop client based on Vue.js 2